onichandame/react-avatar-crop/README.md

 4. rounded preview
 5. easy method to retrieve the final image in the Base64 format

 I made the component based on my current requirements.
 There may be breaking changes in the future as my requirements change.
-Any suggestion or PR is welcome.
+Any suggestion that helps formalizing this component is welcome.

 The versioning will fowllow semver 2.0.

+# License

+MIT